CoQ10 is one of the most powerful heart vitamins for maintaining healthy energy levels, especially as we age.

 I wish I had a nickel for every person who has told me they have less energy now than they had years ago—and blame it on “getting old.”
 When I tell them the energy deficit they call aging could actually be a lack of coenzyme Q10 (CoQ10), it sounds hard to believe.
-But after just a few weeks of taking CoQ10 for energy, most people do feel years younger.
+But after just a few weeks of taking the right CoQ10 dosage for energy, most people do feel years younger.

-Drew started his research with the working hypothesis that CoQ10 administered to mice would make them more resistant to the effects of stress.
+Drew started his research on heart vitamins with the working hypothesis that CoQ10 administered to mice would make them more resistant to the effects of stress.
 So first he had to get CoQ10 into the mice, and then he had to devise a way to challenge them and measure their reactions.
 To eliminate age as a potential factor, he divided his subjects into two groups—“young mice” (3 months old) and “older mice” (24 months old).

 Drew divided the mice of each age evenly into two groups—one to receive CoQ10, and the other not.
 After 28 days of administering CoQ10 and a placebo to the mice, Drew exposed them to various stressors—nothing cruel, just situations such as changing the balance of light and darkness.